Peripartum Cardiomyopathy

 What is peripartum cardiomyopathy?

 Peripartum cardiomyopathy (PPCM), also known as postpartum cardiomyopathy, is an uncommon form of heart failure that happens towards the end of pregnancy or in the months following delivery, when no other cause of heart failure can be found.
-PPCM is most commonly diagnosed in the last month of pregnancy and the weeks following delivery but can occur 5 months or more postpartum.
+PPCM is most commonly diagnosed in the last month of pregnancy and the weeks following delivery but can occur up to five months into the postpartum period.
 PPCM is diagnosed in individuals without a prior diagnosis of heart disease.
-Cardiomyopathy literally means heart muscle disease but is often described as heart muscle weakness.
+Cardiomyopathy means heart muscle disease but is often described as heart muscle weakness.

 In PPCM the heart chambers enlarge and the heart muscle weakens.
 This causes a decrease in the amount of blood the heart pumps with each heartbeat.
-The percentage of blood ejected from the heart with each contraction is called the left ventricular ejection fraction (LVEF).
-A weakened heart can cause fatigue and low blood pressure due to less blood flow to your body, and can cause swelling in legs and abdomen due to fluid buildup in organs like the lungs and liver.
+The amount of blood ejected from the heart with each contraction is called the left ventricular ejection fraction (LVEF), or simply ejection fraction (EF).
+A weakened heart may have a lower EF which can cause fatigue and low blood pressure due to less blood flow to the body, and can cause swelling in legs and abdomen due to fluid buildup in organs including the lungs and liver.

 How is it diagnosed?

 PPCM may be difficult to detect because symptoms of heart failure can mimic those of pregnancy, such as shortness of breath and swelling in the feet and legs.
-Any new shortness of breath or swelling that occurs after delivery or sudden onset of these symptoms during pregnancy should lead to prompt evaluation.
+Any new shortness of breath, especially at rest, or swelling that occurs after delivery or sudden onset of these symptoms during pregnancy should lead to prompt evaluation.

 PPCM is diagnosed when the following three criteria are met: